arianpasquali/mongo-hadoop/README.md

 Current stable release: **1.3.0**

+This fork supports Spark 1.2.0 and Hadoop 2.6.0

 ## Features

 * Can create data splits to read from standalone, replica set, or sharded configurations